nocobase/docs/docs/en-US/handbook/ui/fields/specific/select.md

 When new data is added to the target table, it will be automatically selected and linked upon form submission.
 This method is ideal for straightforward data scenarios, such as tagging.

-For example, the order table contains a many-to-one relationship field called "Tags."
+For example, the order table contains a many-to-one relationship field called "Tag"

 <video width="100%" height="440" controls>
       <source src="https://static-docs.nocobase.com/20240410113002.mp4" type="video/mp4">
 </video>

-#### Add via Popup
+#### Add Popup

 This option allows you to configure a new form in a popup window, making it suitable for more complex scenarios, such as product entries.